 - You can sort stops by distance from your current location and sort stops for optimized routes.

-- The appl displays the estimated travel time and distance between each stop.
+- The application displays the estimated travel time and distance between each stop.

 - You can share a list with other delivery personnel through Google Drive and update users with changes and updates.

 - The barcode reader appears directly on the list screen and scans FedEx, UPS Mail Innovations, and Royal Mail Mailmark barcodes.

 - CSV import supports generic CSV files, and Hermes manifests.